Close

 Your spouse's or common-law partner's information

 Enter the information and amounts that are reported on your spouse's or common-law partner's return.
-If they are not filing a return, enter the amounts that would be reported as if they were filing a return even if their income is zero.
+If they are not filing a return, enter the amounts that they would report if they were filing a return, even if their income is zero.

 Notes